GENESIS 1: CREATION, the BEGINNING

 {19} Grossman, Lisa, Science News, March 25, 2023, Early Galaxies have a lot of heft, pp14-15.

 {23}Wikipedia, Asteroid belt.
-This information was taken from the “formation” section of this lengthy article.
-Previously, the solar system’s asteroid belt was believed to have been produced by a planet that orbited the sun at this distance and was fragmented by Jupiter’s gravitational pull.
-However, the differing chemical compositions of asteroids in the belt in part was taken as evidence in favor of it being the remnant of the accretion disk that formed our solar system.
+The following information was taken from the “formation” section of this lengthy article: The differing chemical compositions of asteroids in the belt in part is taken as evidence in favor of it being the remnant of the accretion disk that formed our solar system instead of a single planet that broke up there.

 {26} 2021, Timm, R.C., Astronomy Magazine, June, ASK ASTRO